Free worldwide shipping on orders over $150 + Afterpay is available!

 Traditionally, crocheting has been taught by making granny squares.
 Stay away from these when learning to crochet because it involves lots of different stitches and going in rounds which can be confusing and difficult to master.

-As a crochet teacher and expert, I recommend learning to crochet with the following methods because they involve soft, natural fibre yarns, bamboo crochet hooks with double indents and detailed video tutorials:
+As a crochet teacher and expert, I recommend learning to crochet with the following methods because they involve soft, natural fibre yarns, bamboo crochet hooks with double indents and exceptional patterns: